-How: Registration Deadline: 4:30 p.m., April 24.
-More information to come *Money and registrations will not be accepted the day of the contest*
+How: Registration Deadline - 4:30 p.m., April 24.
+Entry forms are found at the bottom of this page. *Money and registrations will not be accepted the day of the contest*

-The Nodaway County 4-H Shooting Sports Invitational will be held Saturday, May 2, at the Noel Miller Range in Ravenwood.
+The Nodaway County 4-H Shooting Sports Invitational will be held Saturday, May 2, at the Noel Miller Range in Ravenwood, starting promptly at 9:00 a.m.
 All participants must be pre-registered with the Nodaway County Extension Office by 4:30 p.m., April 24.
 Money and registrations will not be accepted the day of the Contest.

-In order to participate in the Contest, participants must be enrolled in 4-H Shooting Sports, and must have completed 740 Safety Training or must have attended one of the 4-H Shooting Sports Safety Clinics.
-The Missouri Hunter Education class no longer meets the requirement for SS Safety.
+In order to participate in the Contest, participants must be enrolled in 4-H Shooting Sports, and must have completed 740 Safety Training.

 If you have questions, or need special accommodations, please contact the Nodaway County Extension Office by April 24.
 While we will do our best, we cannot assign event squads to meet personal schedules.
-Please be ready to start promptly, so we can move through the day as quickly as possible.
+We ask that all participants be ready to start promptly at 9:00a.m., so we can move through the day as quickly as possible.

 Noel Miller 4-H Shooting Sports Range